j-rilling/SDCND_Capstone/README.md

 For detecting traffic lights from a camera, a pre-trained on the COCO dataset model "ssdlite_mobilenet_v2_coco" has been taken from the [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 The model was selected based on the processing speed.

-A Gamma correction was used to enhance too bright images, and once the model finds the traffic lights and provides you the boundary boxes, the next step is to crop the traffic light images from the scene based on those boxes and identify the color.
+Once the model finds the traffic lights and provides you the boundary boxes, the next step is to crop the traffic light images from the scene based on those boxes and identify the color.
 The approach is entirely based on image processing:

 1. Convert the image into LAB color space and isolate the L channel.
 Good support material can be found [here](https://www.learnopencv.com/color-spaces-in-opencv-cpp-python/)